Gas blending for scuba diving: Gas analysis

 Before a gas mix leaves the blending station and before the diver breathes from it, the fraction of oxygen in the mix should be checked.
 Usually electro-galvanic oxygen sensors are used to measure the oxygen fraction.
 Helium analyzers also exist, although they are expensive at present, which allow the Trimix diver to find out the proportion of helium in the mix.

 It is important that the gas mixture in a cylinder is thoroughly mixed before analysing or the results will be inaccurate.
 When partial pressure or mass blending is done at low flow rates the gases entering the cylinder are not moving fast enough to ensure good mixing, and particularly when blends contain Helium, they may tend to remain in layers due to density differences.
 This is termed stratification, and if left long enough, diffusion will ensure complete mixing.
 However, if the gas is to be analysed soon after blending, mechanical agitation is recommended.
 This may be by lying a single cylinder on a flat surface and rolling it for a short period, but twins are more usually inverted a few times.
 Stratification is more pronounced with blends containing helium, but can also lead to inaccurate analysis of Nitrox blends.
+According to Mark Gresham of PSI/PCI, banging on the cylinder with a hammer will cause sonic energy induced mixing which is more effective than rolling.
+No experimental data was put forward regarding the quantitative effects, but when there is no further change in analysis, mixing is likely to be complete.

 Reliable specifications for the amount of agitation required for complete mixing are not available, but if the analysis remains the same before and after agitation the gas is probably fully mixed.
 Once mixed, gas will not stratify with time.